- Last Updated on Sunday, 24 November 2013 07:49

 - Place the cell culture on the HoloMonitor stage.

-- If necessary, adjust the coarse focus.
-Fine focusing is automatic.
+- If necessary, adjust the focus.

 - Enter the time-lapse duration and the time interval between each image frame.

 - After the time-lapse sequence has been recoded, select the Identify Cells tab.